 in which the $\mathbf{W}^p$ is a trainable matrix that shape is $\mathbf{W}^p \in \mathbb{R}^{c \times c}$ for feature projection.
 Given that this attention module contains $N$ heads internally, i.e., $N$-heads Self-Attention, its final attention output is then summed over the channel dimensions according to the results of Eq.(9).

 The computation complexity of Multi-Head Self-Attention can be inferred according the Eq.(4) - (9):

-The space complexity includes the term of $O(h^2 w^2)$, which means that the memory consumption could become very large when the input is high-resolution ($h \times w$).
+The space complexity includes the term $O(h^2 w^2)$, which means that the memory consumption could become very large when the input is high-resolution ($h \times w$).
 This limits the application of the MHSA module to CXR image recognition tasks that place demands on fast training and inference.
-Based on this problem, we propose MMSA, a multilevel multi-head self-attention mechansim with low computational complexity.
-It reduces the complexity while still obtaining a powerful global and local modeling capability without any sacrifice in terms of performance.
+Based on this problem, we propose MMSA, a multilevel multi-head self-attention mechanism with low computational complexity.
+It reduces the complexity while obtaining an excellent information understanding capability under different levels without compromising performance.